Join the tens of thousands who choose Curaleaf Clinic — Register today!

 Recent research suggests that the traditional labels of sativa, indica, and hybrid are becoming outdated, especially in medical use.
 Cannabis is a complex plant with thousands of active compounds, including cannabinoids and various terpenes, and it’s the interaction of these compounds that shapes the effects – not just the strain type.

-You can read more about this in our blog, Beyond Indica and Sativa: Understanding Cannabis through Terpene Profiles, which explains why researchers recommend focusing on cannabinoid and terpene levels for a better understanding and categorising of cannabis.
+You can read more about this in our blog, Beyond Indica and Sativa: Understanding Cannabis through Terpene Profiles, which explains why researchers and our doctors recommend focusing on cannabinoid and terpene levels for a better understanding and categorisation of cannabis.

 Making the Right Choice

-If you’re wondering how medical cannabis could fit into your care plan, check your eligibility for a consultation with Curaleaf Clinic today.
-Our team is ready to answer your questions, address your concerns, and help you explore the next steps of your treatment plan if conventional therapies haven’t provided relief.
+If you’re considering whether medical cannabis could have a place in your care plan, you can check your eligibility for a consultation with Curaleaf Clinic.
+Our team is here to answer questions, discuss your options, and guide you through the next steps if you wish to explore this treatment after conventional therapies.

 Share this article